603bhawna/Book-Store/README.md

 # Book-Store
-This is a Book Store shopping cart Backened:NodeJS,Express,Mongoose
+#This is a Book Store shopping cart
-Frontend:Handlebars Bootstrap
+#Backened:NodeJS,Express,Mongoose
+#Frontend:Handlebars Bootstrap,
-Passport js is used for authentication
+#Passport js is used for authentication